 The Court worried that accommodating an employee's request to refrain from Saturday work in accordance with his religion might be achieved "only at the expense of others who had strong, but perhaps nonreligious, reasons for not working on weekends."

 Hardison, 432 U.S. at 81.
 But that kind of zero-sum accommodation will rarely if ever be required under Title VII as written.

 Title VII explicitly declares that "[n]otwithstanding any other provision of this subchapter" (thus notwithstanding its religious-accommodation provision), it is not unlawful to apply a "bona fide seniority or merit system."
 42 U.S.C. §2000e-2(h).
 The statute thus guarantees that employees operating under collective-bargaining agreements will never be deprived of these important "contractual rights" for the sake of an accommodation.
 Hardison, 432 U.S. at 81.
-Moreover, as Small's case illustrates, scheduling accommodations can often be provided far short of "undue hardship."
+Moreover, scheduling accommodations can often be provided far short of "undue hardship."
 An employer can transfer religious workers to comparable positions with different schedules, facilitate a voluntary trade of shifts, or pay a modest premium to induce another employee to voluntarily accept a shift that his seniority would allow him to refuse.

 In the rare case where such solutions are not available, courts interpreting similar statutes have had little trouble rejecting accommodation claims, all the while employing the straightforward definition of "undue hardship."
 See, e.g., Epps v.
 City of Pine Lawn, 353 F.3d 588, 593 n.5 (8th Cir.
-2003) (concluding that an employee's proposed accommodation qualified as undue hardship under the Americans with Disabilities Act where his employer could not reallocate job duties "among its small staff of fifteen to twenty-two police officers")
+2003) (concluding that an employee's proposed accommodation qualified as undue hardship under the Americans with Disabilities Act where his employer could not reallocate job duties "among its small staff of fifteen to twenty-two police officers").

-At bottom, Hardison's concern over religious favoritism rested on the idea that in almost any circumstance, requiring an employer to provide a religious accommodation amounted to "unequal treatment of employees on the basis of their religion."
+At bottom, Hardison rested on the idea that religious accommodation amounted to "unequal treatment of employees on the basis of their religion."
 432 U.S. at 84.
-But that misses the point of employment-related accommodations, which are now commonplace in the United States Code.
+But that misses the point of employmentrelated accommodations, which are now commonplace in the United States Code.

-As this Court has observed with reference to the Americans with Disabilities Act, "[b]y definition, any special 'accommodation' requires the employer to treat an employee ... differently, i.e., preferentially."
+As this Court observed with reference to the Americans with Disabilities Act, "[b]y definition, any special 'accommodation' requires the employer to treat an employee ... differently, i.e., preferentially."
 US Airways, Inc. v.
 Barnett, 535 U.S. 391, 397 (2002).
 But on any reasonable understanding, requiring employers to accommodate workers with disabilities is not discrimination against the non-disabled.

-Since Hardison, Congress has enacted laws requiring employers to provide allowances for disabled employees, for pregnant employees, and for employees needing time off to care for a sick family member.
+Since Hardison, Congress has required employers to provide allowances for disabled employees, pregnant employees, and employees needing time off to care for a sick family member.
 See Americans with Disabilities Act, 104 Stat.
 327 (1990), 42 U.S.C. §12101 et seq.; Pregnancy Discrimination Act, 92 Stat.
 2076 (1978), 42 U.S.C. §2000e(k); Family and Medical Leave Act, 107 Stat.
 6 (1993), 29 U.S.C. §2601 et seq.
 But it would be inaccurate and reductive to say that these laws require discrimination against the able bodied, the non-pregnant, or those who have been spared family illness.
-Like Title VII's religious-accommodation provision, these laws provide protection for important needs that are under protected by standard employment practices-not special favors that discriminate against employees without these individual needs.
+Like Title VII's religious-accommodation provision, these laws provide protection for important needs that are under protected by standard employment practices-not special favors that discriminate against employees without similar needs.

-Hardison's equation of accommodation with discrimination was wrongheaded from the start and has been rendered even more implausible by the additional statutes that now command similar allowances.
+Hardison's equation of accommodation with discrimination was wrongheaded from the start and has been rendered even more implausible by the additional statutes that now command similar accommodations.
 When the "theoretical underpinnings of [a] decision" have been thus "called into serious question," this Court should consider setting the matter right.
 State Oil Co. v.
 Khan, 522 U.S. 3, 21 (1997).

-B. Any Establishment Clause Concern That May Have Motivated Hardison Is Also Unfounded.
+B. Any Establishment Clause Concerns That May Have Motivated Hardison Are Also Unfounded.